bolt926/emacs-config/README.md

     It also switches indents to 4 spaces and removes the scrollbar and menubar for an overall cleaner look.

+    An LSP server is required to use LSP Mode.
+Clangd is a solid option for C/C++.

     More packages will probably be added soon as I find packages that are useful for my workflow of Lisp and C/C++.